jxlin/RoboND-DeepLearning-Project/REPORT.md

 The resulting architecture has a similar structure as other Deep models used for different tasks, like AutoEncoders, and Sequence-to-Sequence models.
 Both of these models have 2 specific parts in their structure : an **Encoder** and a **Decoder**.

-*   In [**autoencoders**](https://www.youtube.com/watch?v=9zKuYvjFFS8), the encoder tries to reduce the dimensionality of the input image ( similar to generating an embedding ), and the encoder is in charge of taking this reduced representation and generating an image out of it, which should be very similar to the original image.
+*   In [**autoencoders**](https://www.youtube.com/watch?v=9zKuYvjFFS8), the encoder tries to reduce the dimensionality of the input image ( similar to generating an embedding ), and the decoder is in charge of taking this reduced representation and generate an image out of it, which should be very similar to the original image.

-*   In sequence to sequence models ( like in machine translation [3] ) the encoder reduces the input sequence to a vector representation of this input, and then the decoder generates an output sequence from this vector representation in another language.
+*   In sequence to sequence models ( like in machine translation [3] ) the encoder reduces the input sequence to a vector representation of this input, and then the decoder generates an output sequence in another language based in this intermediate vector representation.

 The intuition of why this architecture would work is because of the encoding-decoding structures :